celo-org/docs/blog/2023-05-10-build-a-celo-nft-explorer-with-flutter-celo-composer/build-a-celo-nft-explorer-with-flutter-celo-composer.md

 Choose Flutter when asked for the framework

-Your Project will now be created; you can check to make sure it has the following folders
+Your Project will now be created, you can check to make sure it has the following folders

-packages/flutter-app - Your Flutter project
+`packages/flutter-app` - Your Flutter project

 ### Manage Environmental variable

-Create a .env file at the root of your project inside flutter-app folder in packages and add the follow variable
+Create a `.env` file at the root of your project inside flutter-app folder in packages and add the follow variable

 ```env
 ETHEREUM_RPC=https://alfajores-forno.celo-testnet.org
 ```

 In other to get nfts data, we will be using moralis to get nft data from Celo blockchain to do so you need to obtain your moralis api key by login to moralis dashboard.
-Update your .env file with moralis web3 api key and your .env file should now look like below
+Update your `.env` file with moralis web3 api key and your `.env` file should now look like below

 ```env
 ETHEREUM_RPC=https://alfajores-forno.celo-testnet.org